Proton Synchrotron: 1976–1991: Pre-accelerator to SPS/Spp̅S and LEAR

 In 1976 the Super Proton Synchrotron (SPS) became a new client of the PS.
 When SPS started to operate as a proton–antiproton collider — the Spp̅S — the PS had the double task of producing an intense 26 GeV/c proton beam for generating antiprotons at 3.5 GeV/c to be stored in the Antiproton Accumulator (AA), and then accelerating the antiprotons to 26 GeV/c for transfer to the SPS.

-The linear accelerator, now serving the PSB, was replaced in 1978 by Linac 2, leading to an further increase in intensity.
+The linear accelerator, now serving the PSB, was replaced in 1978 by Linac 2, leading to a further increase in intensity.
 During this period acceleration of light ions entered the scene.
 Linac 1, which was replaced by Linac 2, was equipped to accelerate deuterons that were accelerated in the PS, and transferred to the ISR where they collided with protons or deuterons.

 When the Low Energy Antiproton Ring (LEAR), for deceleration and storage of antiprotons, became operational in 1982, PS resumed the new role of an antiproton decelerator.
 It decelerated antiprotons from the AA to 180 MeV, and injected them into LEAR.
 During this period the PS complex truly earned its nickname of "versatile particle factory".
 Up to 1996, PS would regularly accelerate ions for SPS fixed-target experiments, protons for the East Hall or antiproton production at AA, decelerate protons for LEAR, and later accelerate electrons and positrons for the Large Electron–Positron Collider (LEP).